dgva/useful_scripts/README.md

 <br>

 ### Other
-Other stuff, some installation scripts, other tips, etc
+Other stuff, installation scripts, tips, etc